makersacademy/airport_challenge/notes.md

 | Plane   |          |
 | Airport | takeoff  |

+_Note: language used here is ambiguous - not clear who is confirming that the plane is no longer in the airport (does plane/pilot confirm when airborne or does controller confirm by checking the airport).
+Will work on the assumption that it is the second of these_

 > As an air traffic controller
 >
 > To ensure safety